-- Be a legal resident of California - Be enrolled in 12.0 semester units at Solano College - Qualify for Fee Waiver A or B - Be educationally disadvantaged according to state defined Title V Education Code
+- Be a legal resident of California - Be enrolled in 12.0 semester units at Solano College - Qualify for Fee Waiver A or B - Be educationally disadvantaged according to state defined Title V Education Code career and personal counseling; EOPS orientation; book services; and priority registration.

-Services include assistance in transferring to fouryear colleges and universities; academic, career and personal counseling; book services; priority registration and EOPS grants for those who qualify.
 For more information, contact the EOPS Office, in room 1104, in the portable buildings; or call (707) 864-7000, ext.
 444, or go online at www.solano.edu and click on Financial Aid.